Mistaken Identity

 Alice

+(Bobble-head news anchor act again.)
 Corporate downsizing.
 What it means for you and your community.
 Details at six.
+(Leans in, speaking friendly.)
 I know how it goes.
 Seen it too many times.

 Bob

+(Smiles.)
 That's not exactly how it worked.
-We went into a meeting with the new owners and they said that we could all keep our jobs, with raises, but we have to move.
+(Uses his hands to set the scene.)
+We went into a meeting.
+Four tables.
+The new owners are the front of the room.
+They had breakfast set up.
+We never get breakfast at meetings.
+It is all exciting.
+Then, they said that we could all keep our jobs, with raises, but we have to move.

 Alice